Magic-Abracadabra/terminator/README.md

 # Hello!
 I'm your terminator of your script!
 This is a package for debugging and further coding.
-It brings you back to the interactive mode of python by just using:
+It brings you back to the interactive mode of python by our using:
 ```python
 import terminator
 ```